tejastalole/Eye-Controlled-Mouse/README.md

-# This Mouse-Cursor-Controlled-By-Eyes Is built in python and some libraries such as pyautogui, mediapipe & opencv
+# This Mouse-Cursor-Controlled-By-Eyes Project Is Built In Python And Some Libraries Such As Pyautogui, Mediapipe & Opencv